How to Properly Clean a Fan

 Even with all of the movement of air, the motor can draw in dirt and dust that can interfere with proper operation.
 If the fan is in an area near cooking or the use of aerosol beauty products, they can settle on the blades and housing and accumulate dust.
 But with just a few products and tools you probably have on hand, you can keep your fan working well and yourself cool.

-How Often You Should Clean a Fan
+How Often to Clean a Fan

 At least once a week, turn off the fan and check for dust on the blades and housing.
 The cleaning frequency is highly dependent on the level of dust in your home or workplace.
 Weekly or bi-weekly cleaning is a good idea.
-A more thorough cleaning should be done at least quarterly especially during heavy-use periods.
+A more thorough cleaning should be done at least quarterly, especially during heavy-use periods.

 Equipment / Tools